ruano-a/doctrine-test-bundle/README.md

 ### IMPORTANT NOTE !
 This bundle is a fork of the dmaicher's bundle, which you can find here : https://github.com/dmaicher/doctrine-test-bundle I made a fork because I wanted this bundle to only apply to my unit tests, not functional and more specifically the ones with a @ReloadDatabase annotation.
+The README remains the same except for a few changes to explain how to use this bundle.

 [![PHP Version](https://img.shields.io/badge/php-%5E7.1-blue.svg)](https://img.shields.io/badge/php-%5E7.1-blue.svg)
 [![Stable release][Last stable image]][Packagist link]